bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 One key idea here is that a linear transformation takes a vector :math:`\bf v` to another vector :math:`L(\bf v)` *in the same basis*.
 The linear transformation itself has nothing to do with the basis (we of course can apply it to a basis too).
-Even though the "output" is a vector, it's analogous to covectors (or linear functionals) we saw above: an object that acts on a vector and returns something, independent of the basis.
+Even though the "output" is a vector, it's analogous to the tensors we saw
+above: an object that acts on a vector and returns something, independent of the basis.

 Okay, so what kind of tensor is this?
 Let's try to derive it!
 Let's suppose we have a geometric vector :math:`\bf v` and its transformed